Ruhaan838/RL-Reinforcement-Learning/README.md

 ## Day - 19

 - Double DQN:
-- Implment the Double DQN using MountainCar-v0 envirement from gym.
+- Implement the Double DQN using MountainCar-v0 envirement from gym.

+## Day - 20

+- Prioritized Replay
+- Implement PER using pytorch and gym